 Involves 3.5 days of excursions.
 Students are expected to contribute toward excursion accommodation costs

-This unit focuses on geoenvironmental issues that relate to how human activities can affect geological materials, and problems that can arise from such interactions.
+One of the greatest challenges we face in society today is the management of waste with the mining industry producing billions of tonnes of mine waste annually.
+If these wastes are inappropriately managed then environments and communities in proximity to the mines can be severely impacted.
+Motivated by this, the unit focuses on geoenvironmental issues that relate to how human activities can affect geological materials, and problems that can arise from such interactions.
 This will be taught through lectures, diverse practicals and local fieldtrips.
-The unit provides an introduction to aqueous geochemistry, hydrogeology and environmental geophysics.
+The unit provides an introduction to aqueous geochemistry and environmental geophysics.
 The unit also includes 3.5 days of field work in western Tasmania.
-Specific components of the course include: Environmental Geochemistry, covering basic principles of aqueous geochemistry for geoscientists; Mine wastes, covering environmental impacts of mining and an introduction to geometallurgy; Hydrology, covering the principles of groundwater storage, flow and recovery; Environmental Geophysics, covering application of non-invasive geophysical techniques to assess environmental geology problems.
+Specific components of the course include: Environmental Geochemistry, covering basic principles of aqueous geochemistry for geoscientists; Mine wastes, covering environmental impacts of mining and an introduction to mining, mineral processing and geometallurgy; Rehabilitation of contaminated sites including hydrology, and Environmental Geophysics, covering application of non-invasive geophysical techniques to assess environmental geology problems.

 This unit is designed to bring students' knowledge of these topics up to graduate level, adequate for school teaching and for continuation into 4th year (Honours), now recognised as the minimum professional level of training.
 This unit is required for undertaking Honours in Environmental Geology and is desirable for Honours in General Geology, Economic Geology, Marine Geoscience and Geophysics.

 School of Natural Sciences

 |Available as student elective?||Yes|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.